 Both buckets and round concrete forms work here.
 Just make sure that no matter what you use, that it is smaller than the hole.
 We used 10″ concrete forms which worked great.
 But you can customize this.

 The best thing about forms is that you can cut them with a saw because they are thin enough to do so.
 They aren’t solid because they only need to hold the concrete until it dries, so it acts as a mold instead of a secure base alone.

 Step 4: Set The Concrete Deck Posts

 After you ensure everything is at a right angle and ready to go, you can place the forms into the holes.
 After you do so, let a couple of inches of water sit at the bottom of the holes then a little bit of the concrete mix.

-The concrete must not need to be mixed, so get pre-mixed concrete.
+The concrete must not need to mix, so get pre-mix concrete.
 Then, put the post down into the hole.
-After you do, start leveling it as you pour the rest of the concrete into the form followed by water.
+After you do, start leveling it as you pour the rest of the concrete into the form then add water.

 Step 5: Adjusting The Post

 Since you should be using fast-setting concrete, you shouldn’t have to worry about the post falling over.
 But you should have to worry about it being level.
 As it dries, adjust the post to keep it level.

 Go back every few minutes to ensure it stays level.
 You can never check too often but you can not check often enough.
 After it is set, then you can move onto burying the form and moving onto other posts.